razielt10/statusAPI/README.md

 ## Installation

 1. Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.
-2. Run `php composer.phar create-project --prefer-dist cakephp/app [app_name]`.

 You should now be able to visit the path to where you installed the app and see the default home page.

-## Configuration

-Read and edit `config/app.php` and setup the 'Datasources' to set the configuration to your database, and 'EmailTransport' to your mail server, documentation in [cake book](http://book.cakephp.org/3.0/en/index.html)